 Should I Refinance My Florida Mortgage in 2026?

-The break-even calculation every Florida homeowner needs before refinancing in 2026 — plus a look at FHA Streamline and VA IRRRL fast-track refinance options.
+Should you refinance your Florida mortgage in 2026?
+Here's the break-even calculation plus a look at FHA Streamline and VA IRRRL fast-track options.

 Educational content only.
 This article is for informational purposes and does not constitute financial, legal, or lending advice.
 Loan programs, rates, and eligibility requirements change frequently.
 Consult a licensed mortgage professional before making any borrowing decision.
 Mortgage Capital | NMLS# 1859012 | Licensed in Florida.

-The rule of thumb that you should only refinance a Florida mortgage if you can drop your rate by 1% is outdated.
-The real question is: what is your break-even period, and how long do you plan to stay in the home?
-Answering those two questions with real numbers determines whether a 2026 Florida mortgage refinance makes financial sense for you.
+That old rule about only refinancing your Florida mortgage if you can cut your rate by a full point?
+It is outdated.
+What actually matters is your break-even period and how long you plan to stay put.
+Run those two numbers honestly and you will know whether a 2026 Florida mortgage refinance makes sense for you.

 How to Calculate Your Florida Refinance Break-Even